-American Presidents are civilians by design, some with little or no military experience at all – and are unlikely to ever serve in a combat role while in office (unless they’re in office while aliens attack Earth).
-In the voters’ minds, military experience always seems to be a plus when considering who would be the next Commander-In-Chief.
+American Presidents are civilians by design, some with little or no military experience at all, and are unlikely to ever serve in a combat role while in office (unless they’re in office while aliens attack Earth).
+In the minds of voters, military experience often appears to be a plus when considering who would be the next Commander-in-Chief.
 It probably helps when they actually take the office.

 1. Andrew Jackson (War of 1812, Indian Wars)

 No president ever held a grudge like Andrew Jackson.
-This was a guy who fought 103 duels before he was ever elected President.
-Yet he only killed one man (in a duel, I mean).
+This was a guy who fought 103 duels before he was ever elected president.
+Yet he only killed one man (in a duel, I mean.
+He killed lots of people, just in other ways).

-When he was 13, he served as a messenger for a militia unit in the Revolutionary War.
-When captured, he refused to shine the boots of a British officer, who then used his saber to give the Young Jackson the scars that would be on his face for the rest of his life.
+At the age of 13, Jackson served as a messenger for a militia unit fighting in the Revolutionary War.
+After he was captured, he refused to shine the boots of a British officer, who then used his saber to give Young Jackson the scars that would be on his face for the rest of his life.
 That sort of thing stays with a young man.

-As a general, his most famous military success was at New Orleans during the War of 1812.
+As a general, his most famous military success was at the 1815 Battle of New Orleans during the War of 1812.
 The British threatened the city under Jackson’s command.
-Jackson pulled together Army regulars, militia, sailors, Marines, citizens, Choctaw warriors, and a band of pirates under Jean LaFitte, to a force of 4,700 men.
-They held off 11,000 British troops and the Royal Navy fleet in a battle that couldn’t be won.
+Jackson assembled a motley force of 4,700 men, comprising Army regulars, militia, sailors, Marines, citizens, Choctaw warriors, and a band of pirates led by Jean LaFitte.
+Together, they held off 11,000 British troops and the Royal Navy fleet in a battle that couldn’t be won.

 2. William Henry Harrison (War of 1812, Indian Wars)

-Harrison was the commander of American forces at Tippecanoe, architect of Shawnee leader Tecumseh’s defeat, and gave the United States its first victory against violent religious extremists.
+Harrison was the commander of American forces at Tippecanoe, the architect of Shawnee leader Tecumseh’s defeat, and the guy who gave the United States its first victory against violent religious extremists.
 Not bad.

-When the war came, Harrison assaulted the tribes repeatedly – most notably at Tippecanoe, where the magical forces were defeated by actual forces.
+When the war finally broke out, Harrison repeatedly assaulted the Native tribes, most notably at Tippecanoe, where the magical forces of Tecumseh were defeated by Harrison’s actual military forces.

-Tecumseh made a comeback in the War of 1812, backed up by the British.
-Harrison quickly captured Detroit (for better or worse) and then invaded Canada.
+Tecumseh made a comeback in the War of 1812, this time backed up by the British.
+Harrison responded by quickly capturing Detroit (for better or worse) and then invading Canada.
 He defeated the British and got some vengeance against Tecumseh at the Battle of the Thames.
-Tecumseh was killed, the Americans burned a local settlement (built by pacifists probably to avoid getting their settlement burned down), and then went back to Detroit.
+Tecumseh was killed, the Americans burned a local settlement (built by pacifists, probably to avoid getting their settlement burned down), and then went back to Detroit.

 Harrison delivered the longest inaugural speech in American history without a coat on a cold, wet day, which resulted in the shortest presidency in American history.